 Reflexa, a Dracaena, Really?

-In spite of it's unique bush like appearance Reflexa really is a Dracaena.
-One of the more visually striking interior bush type Draceana, Reflexa stands in a class of it's own as it does not adhere to the typical cane planting structure that most of it's relatives exibit.
-It's small inch long spiraling leaves also make it a unique and intriguing specimen.
-In shape it most closely resembles large Marginata, or character stump Marginata, but even Margies are very different in appearance from Reflexa.
+In spite of its unique bush-like appearance, Reflexa really is a Dracaena.
+One of the more visually striking interior bush type Draceana, Reflexa stands in a class of its own as it does not adhere to the typical cane planting structure that most of its relatives exhibit.
+Its small, inch-long spiraling leaves also make it a unique and intriguing specimen.
+In shape, it most closely resembles large Marginata, or character stump Marginata, but even Margies are very different in appearance from Reflexa.

-Like Compacta, Reflexa is a popular choice for comtemporary design themes.
-It's random winding stems covered with small spiralling leaves can serve as a point of unique visual interest and contrast to bold solid shapes and artwork.
+Like Compacta, Reflexa is a popular choice for contemporary design themes.
+Its random winding stems covered with small spiraling leaves can serve as a point of unique visual interest and contrast to bold, solid shapes and artwork.

-Available in a variety of pot sizes from 6" diameter (approx 12" tall) all the way up to 21" diamater (approx 20' height).
-Reflexa is moderately priced in comparison to similar plants like Shefflera and is tolerant of most interior light conditions.
+Available in a variety of pot sizes from 6" diameter (approx 12" tall) all the way up to 21" diameter (approx 20' height), Reflexa is moderately priced in comparison to similar plants like Schefflera and is tolerant of most interior light conditions.

-It can be an easy care houseplant with a little bit of understanding, it does require a bit more attention than some of the other Dracaena, but is not considered a tempermantal plant.
-There are some general maintenance tips that are specific due to it's alternative look and growth habits, these things can also be fairly simple once you know what your dealing with.
+It can be an easy-care houseplant with a little bit of understanding, it does require a bit more attention than some of the other Dracaena, but is not considered a temperamental plant.
+There are some general maintenance tips that are specific due to the plant's alternative look and growth habits.
+These things can also be fairly simple once you know what you're dealing with.

 Native Habitat Madagascar, Mauritius

 Choosing a Space